phsoousa/phsoousa/README.md

 # Hi, I'm Pedro 👋

-🎯 **Data Engineer (Mid-level)** — working with data since 2022, currently own the entire data function (pipelines, BI, analytics) for a healthcare consultancy.
+🎯 **Data Engineer** — working with data since 2022, currently own the entire data function (pipelines, BI, analytics) for a healthcare consultancy.

 🌎 Open to **remote, international roles** (US/EU) in Data Engineering, with growing interest in Analytics Engineering.